JozefStefanInstitute/ew-shopp-public/README.md

 # ew-shopp-public
-Public repository of the EW-Shopp project
+Public repository of the analytics tools for the EW-Shopp project